Charan619/Get-me-there/README.md

-# Donkey-and-smuggler-algorithm
+# Get-me-there
-implementation of the Donkey and Smuggler Optimization algorithm for dynamic traffic routing.
+Implementation of the __Donkey and Smuggler Optimization algorithm__ for dynamic traffic routing.
 Finds the shortest path in a graph network and changes the optimum path adaptively.